exasol/kafka-connector-extension/doc/development/developer_guide.md

 ### Dependency tree and artifact eviction

-You can check the dependency tree by running the comman below:
+You can check the dependency tree by running the command below:

 ```bash
 dependencyTree